 Requests for Proposals (RFP) for the RSSOM and the Southern Civil contracts closed in June 2022.
 Infrastructure Ontario (IO) and Metrolinx awarded the South Civils contract to Ontario Transit Group to design, build and finance the South Civils package of work and awarded the RSSOM contract to Connect 6ix in November 2022.

-Requests for Qualifications (RFQ) for the Pape Tunnel and Underground Stations contract and the Elevated Guideway and Stations contract were issued on November 17, 2022 and closed in April 2023.
-IO and Metrolinx issued the RFP shortlisting teams to bid on the packages and the RFP closed in September 2023.
+Requests for Qualifications (RFQ) for the Pape Tunnel and Underground Stations contract and the Elevated Guideway and Stations contract were issued in November 2022 and closed in April 2023.
 IO and Metrolinx have selected Pape North Connect to deliver the Pape Tunnel and Underground Stations contract.
+In February 2024, IO and Metrolinx signed an agreement with Guideway and Trillium Guideway Partners to deliver the Elevated Guideway and Stations Contract.

 Early works construction at Exhibition Station began in March 2022, to set the groundwork for major construction in the area.
-Additional early works for the Lower Don Bridges, Lakeshore East Joint Corridor, and utility works at Queen Station and Osgoode Station have commenced.
+Additional early works for the Lower Don Bridges and Don Yard, Lakeshore East Joint Corridor, and utility works at Queen Station and Osgoode Station have commenced.

 Major construction for the Ontario Line began in 2023 as part of the RSSOM and Southern Civil contract packages of work.